SDSCodes22/EzDuels/README.md

 ### Performance Considerations
 - The plugin uses async operations where possible
+- The plugin uses WorldEdit regions for saving Arena States.
 - Arena data is cached in memory for fast access
 - Statistics are saved periodically to prevent data loss